Crazy Eight: No top seeds among last 8 in March Madness

 Purdue, Kansas, Houston and Alabama are all gone, ensuring the Final Four will not have a No. 1 team for the first time since 2011 and the third overall.
 The four teams deemed by the NCAA to be the best in the country combined to win five tournament games this year, the fewest by three among No. 1 seeds since the field expanded to 64 teams in 1985.

-Three No. 2 seeds were gone already, with lone survivor Texas playing Xavier on Friday night.
+Texas is the lone No. 2 seed remaining after bouncing Xavier out of the bracket 83-71 Friday night under interim coach Rodney Terry.
 The fewest combined No. 1-2 seeds in the Elite Eight before this year was two (three times).

 How crazy has it been?
-The national title game is guaranteed to have at least one of these teams: San Diego State, Princeton, Creighton, Florida Atlantic or Kansas State.
+The national title game is guaranteed to have at least one of these teams: San Diego State, Creighton, Florida Atlantic or Kansas State.
+The Aztecs, Bluejays and Owls have never been to the Elite Eight.
+The Wildcats were picked to finish last in the Big 12.

+It’s also a lock the winning coach will be a first-time champion.

 “It’s a lot of really good programs in the country that have lost – I mean, we could go down the list of them,” Alabama coach Nate Oats said.
 “That’s what makes the NCAA Tournament the NCAA Tournament.
 They’re all good teams.”